Duplicate records, inconsistent fields, and broken automations indicate a CRM system that cannot be trusted.

 Medium-confidence duplicate matches require review.

-Conflicting or ambiguous data needs manual resolution.
+Conflicting or ambiguous data requires intervention.

-High-value records may be excluded from automation.
+High-value records may require protection from automation.

-Exception queues enable controlled intervention.
+Exception queues enable controlled oversight.

 Next steps and related resources